-Week of August 19: This is a good week to finish settling into the office, studio, and/or lab.
+Week of August 18: This is a good week to finish settling into the office, studio, and/or lab.
 Plan to be on-campus to meet colleagues, familiarize yourself with the layout of the college, and prepare for the start of Block 1.

-August 22: Faculty Forum.
+August 21: Faculty Forum.
 At this annual event we welcome new faculty and engage the faculty community in discussions of significant topics of shared interest.
 All faculty are expected to attend.
 Typically runs from 9 am - early afternoon.

-August 26: Opening Convocation.
+August 25: Opening Convocation.
 Every year, the first day of class is marked by Opening Convocation where faculty members don their regalia to celebrate the beginning of the academic year.
-Class starts at 10:30 am, after the end of Opening Convocation.
+Class starts after Opening Convocation, at 10:30 am.

 Throughout the academic year: There will be additional welcome/onboarding activities throughout the first year.
-Some of these will be in person and some might be online mandatory trainings.
+Some of these will be in person and some might be mandatory online trainings.
 You will receive more information through email.
+Every Thursday of Block Break, the Crown Center hosts breakfast gatherings to give space for informal conversation about the teaching we've just completed and/or soon will be starting.